pimlie/ubuntu-mainline-kernel.sh/README.md

 Arguments:
-  -c               Check if a newer kernel version is available -i [VERSION]     Install kernel VERSION, see -l for list.
+  -c               Check if a newer kernel version is available -b [VERSION]     Build kernel VERSION locally and then install it (requires git & docker) -i [VERSION]     Install kernel VERSION, see -l for list.
 You don't have to prefix
                    with v.
 E.g. -i 4.9 is the same as -i v4.9.
 If version is omitted the latest available version will be installed